nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 is to describe the intended "end state".
 The latter portion of the document will cover the concrete steps and milestones for getting there.

-> **NOTE** - this is NOT intended to describe the final state of Syringe. v1.0 plans are just that - v1.0 plans.
-> The point of this effort, in large part, is to make it easier to make future changes to Syringe, and not to get
-> all those changes in now.
+> **NOTE** - this is NOT intended to describe the final state of the Antidote platform. v1.0 plans are just that - v1.0 plans.
+The point of this effort, in large part, is to make it easier to make future changes to Antidote, and not to get all those changes in now.

 ## Existing Architecture and Historical Design Requirements